askkaz/docs/design/design-guidelines.md

 :-------------------------:|:-------------------------:
 ![](../images/Roku-Safe-Zones-HD.png)  |  ![](../images/Roku-Safe-Zones-FHD.png)

+We've also created a simple channel that shows these safe zones in action: https://github.com/rokudev/safe-zone-channel

 ### Title Safe Zone
 Keep text that you intend the audience to read within the **Title Safe Zone - 80% scale of UI resolution**